Florida Keys, USA

 We come with a car park and a private and guarded recreation complex to match.
 Before reaching the entrance portico, a new notice with translation into Spanish calls our attention "No coolers, No Outside Food or Beverage".

 Owners took their right to profit seriously.
-In such a way that the security guard responsible for the gate makes us open the trunk and search the cabin and trunk in search of transgressions.
-We tell you we're just going to take a look at the place.
-The official relaxes his duties and grants us entry.
+In such a way that the security guard responsible for the gate makes us open the trunk and searches the cabin and the trunk in search of transgressions.

 An Elaborate Basis for Fisheries

-We walk through a large open bar with a resort look.
-Only on the other side did we realize that we were on the bank of one of the many inlets that crisscrossed the region, a Manatee Creek that connected that slant of land to the marine immensity of the Florida Keys.
+Only on the other side did we realize that we were on the edge of one of the many arms of the sea that crossed the region, one called Manatee Creek that connected that sliver of land to the marine immensity of the Florida Keys.

 Manatee Creek, Florida, United States of America